-- where the deferred income tax liability arises from the initial recognition of goodwill or of an asset or liability in a transaction that is not a business combination and that at the time of the transaction, affects neither the accounting profit nor taxable profit or loss; or - where taxable temporary differences associated with investments in subsidiaries, associates and undivided interests, and the timing of the reversal of the temporary differences can be controlled and it is probable that the temporary differences will not reverse in the foreseeable future.
+- where the deferred income tax liability arises from the initial recognition of goodwill or of an asset or liability in a transaction that is not a business combination and that at the time of the transaction, affects neither the accounting profit nor taxable profit or loss. - transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences, such as the recognition of right-of-use assets and lease liabilities in accordance with AASB 16. - where taxable temporary differences associated with investments in subsidiaries, associates and undivided interests, and the timing of the reversal of the temporary differences can be controlled and it is probable that the temporary differences will not reverse in the foreseeable future.

-Deferred income tax assets are recognised for all deductible temporary differences, carry-forward of unused tax assets and unused tax losses, to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry-forward of unused tax credits and unused tax losses can be utilised except:
+Deferred income tax assets are recognised for all deductible temporary differences, carry-forward of unused tax assets and unused tax losses, to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry-forward of unused tax credits and unused tax losses can be utilised except.